-- 7. School staff will not be responsible for disposal of medicines or renewing medicines when out of date, this is the responsibility of the parents.
+- 8. School staff will not be responsible for disposal of medicines or renewing medicines when out of date, this is the responsibility of the parents.
 We would ask parents to collect medicines held in school at the end of each term.
-Needles will be disposed of safely in a sharps box. - 8.
+Needles will be disposed of safely in a sharps box. - 9.
 For short term prescription medicines (antibiotics, painkillers etc) we are happy for parents to take their child home at lunch time or come into school to administer the medicines.
-Painkillers will only be administered if they are prescribed by a doctor and labelled with the child's name by the pharmacy. - 9.
+Painkillers will only be administered if absolutely necessary and in line with the packaging guidance on administration.
+This will need to be agreed to by a member of SLT. - 10.
+Any Medication that stands outside of the 'normal', for example hospital prescribed or medication for long term illnesses needs a risk assessment and therefore before it is agreed that school can administer SLT need to be made aware. - 11.
 Records will be kept of all medicines administered to individual children, stating what, how and how much was administered.
 Any side effects will be noted.
-Two adults will be present during the administration of medicines. - 10.
-It will not be presumed that a child with the same condition as another requires the same treatment. - 11.
-Ill children, especially those with known medical conditions, will not be sent to the Office or Medical Room unsupervised. - 12.
+Two adults will be present during the administration of medicines. - 12.
+It will not be presumed that a child with the same condition as another requires the same treatment. - 13.
+Ill children, especially those with known medical conditions, will not be sent to the Office or Medical Room unsupervised. - 14.
 All staff will be familiar with normal precautions for avoiding infection and will follow basic procedures: - wear protective disposable gloves - disposal of dressings or equipment - taking care when dealing with spillage of blood or other body fluids - 13.
 The school will not supply or keep non-prescription medicines such as: - Paracetamol, Aspirin, Sting/bite creams for general use - 14.
 Staff will receive the training needed to administer medicines as appropriate and this will be reviewed annually to ensure it is up-to-date and that staff are confident and competent in their role. - 15.
 Children will be encouraged and supported in managing their own health needs and medicines where possible and appropriate.
 This will be agreed upon in their health plan. - 16.
-If a child transfers to another school, their medical information will be passed on to the new setting. - 17.
-Children will not be penalised for a poor attendance record when the absences are related to their medical condition eg. hospital appointments. - 18.
+If a child transfers to another school, their medical information will be passed on to the new setting.

+- 17. Children will not be penalised for a poor attendance record when the absences are related to their medical condition eg. hospital appointments. - 18.
 If a child refuses to take their medicine or carry out a necessary procedure, staff will not force them to do so but will contact parents as soon as possible.